la4gia/didd/README.md

   * Repo will need to be cloned first
 * Docker running on instance
 * Git installed on instance
-* Dockerfile must be in project folder's root
+* Dockerfile must be in project's root folder

 ### Note
 * This is designed to use the GitHub provided runner